 At the beginning of the 17th century, a priestess by the name of Izumo no Okuni would perform dances and funny parodies of Buddhist monks in the dry river bed of Kyoto for passers-by.
 It was enjoyed by the common people and quickly became a popular form of entertainment performed exclusively by women.

 Her performances, full of drama and comedy, created a great expectation among the people.
-These representations is known as “Onna Kabuki”, where singing and dancing were interpreted in a very stylized way.
+These representations are known as “Onna Kabuki”, where singing and dancing were interpreted in a very stylized way.
 It was a mix of music, dance, mime, and spectacular staging and costumes.

-Even the prostitutes of the time began to introduce this type of dance in their businesses to attract customers.
+Even the courtesans of the time began to introduce this type of dance in their businesses to attract customers.
 And this was the downfall of Kabuki.
 Women were banned by the government from performing Kabuki.
-Soon after, the female actresses were replaced by young male actors, which were also banned because of problems of prostitution and moral corruption, only allowing older men to act, even in the roles of women.
+Soon after, female actresses were replaced by young male actors, who were also banned because of problems of prostitution and moral corruption, only allowing older men to act, even in the roles of women.
 This is the form of Kabuki that has continued from generation to generation to the present day.

-Take a look at this short TED video about the history of Kabuki.
+To learn more about it, take a look at this short TED video about the history of Kabuki.

 Nihon Buyo is a mixture of dance and pantomime.
-The history of Nihon Buyo begins with the two styles of traditional dances Mai and Odori, which appear in the early years of the Edo Period (early seventeenth century) in the form of Kabuki dances (Kabuki Buyo), which incorporates influences from Bunraku (puppet theater) and Noh (a dance with masks more oriented to the aristocracy), and folk dance.
+The history of Nihon Buyo begins with the two styles of traditional dances Mai and Odori, which appeared in the early years of the Edo Period (early seventeenth century) in the form of Kabuki dances (Kabuki Buyo), which incorporates influences from Bunraku (puppet theater) and Noh (a dance with masks more oriented to the aristocracy), and folk dance.